ulsdevteam/pitt_schemas/README.md

 JSON schemas and validation helpers.

-This is a localisze clone from the Rockefeller Center schemas: https://github.com/RockefellerArchiveCenter/rac_schemas
+This is a local clone from the Rockefeller Center schemas: https://github.com/RockefellerArchiveCenter/rac_schemas

 ## Requirements
 *   Python 3.4 or higher